karmakrafts/KCML/README.md

 # KCML

 The Kotlin Compiler Meta Loader project allows multiple Kotlin compiler plugins to interoperate
-and provides access to the LLVM internals of the compiler for advanced multiplatform plugins.
+and provides a stable API for FIR, IR and backend processing.
+It also exposes some additional internals of the compiler to allow extending Kotlin beyond the IR.

 > KCML heavily tampers with the compiler based on what meta plugins are applied.
 > In order to prevent an influx of false reports on the Kotlin issue tracker,